aamitn/negative-news/Readme.md

 ## Features

 - Custom Google search with specified keywords
-- Multi-language support
+- `Multi-language` and `custom search keywords` support
+- Configurable using .ini and github gist config sync
 - Sentiment analysis of search results
-- Risk scoring and categorization
+- Risk `scoring` and `categorization` based on `Sentiment scores` for each result
-- Interactive GUI with Tkinter
+- Interactive GUI with Raw JSON response viewer
-- Real-time results display
+- Automatic browser opening for high-risk results
-- Raw JSON response viewer
+- Uses `Curl CFFI` for access to all kinds of URLs
+- Support Parsing of PDF and DOCx files in URLs

 ## Prerequisites